ychuang6/sams-documentation/source/pipeline.rst

 After setting up the required dependencies and *reference templates*, you are ready to segment a 3D mandible from an input raw CT image (*test scan*).

+Here we are going through all commands involved in the pipelines.
+Variable names/values/files intended for users to modify / decide are enclosed between **< >**.

+For example, below is a command applying threshold to a mandible image

+.. topic:: Example

+	$ fslmaths <input_mandible_image> -thr <user_decided_threshold_value> -uthr 3000 <output_thresholded_mandible_image>

+where

+	- *fslmaths* is the executing function,
+	- *<input_mandible_image>*, as the variable name has stated, it refer to the file of the input mandible image, so user should replace this value with the filename (eg: mandibleA.nii),
+	- *thr* is the setting to the executing function, in this case the value following this will set the value to the minimum threshold,
+	- *<user_decided_threshold_value>* is thus a numerical value the user assigned to be the minimum threshold,
+	- *uthr* is also the setting to the executing function, stands for "*upper threshold*", the value following this will set the value to the maximum / upper threshold limit,
+	- *3000* is the upper threshold limit,
+	- *<output_thresholded_mandible_image>*, as the variable name has stated, this will be the output of the above setting, user should enter the desired output filename here (eg: mandibleThresholded.nii)

+.. note:: Also refer to related documentations of functions and commands described in this documentation for detailed explanation.

 Input Preparation
 -----------------
 Before starting the SAMS pipeline, the desire input files should be converted from its DICOM series into Analyze75 file format [.hdr/.img] or equivalent.